 It’s 85 degrees, the sun is shining, and the ocean breeze carries just a hint of coconut-scented sunscreen.
 It’s true that there’s never a bad day in paradise, but that doesn’t mean a slip up in etiquette or a misstep in planning can’t cloud what would otherwise be the perfect trip.
 However, with these 10 common sense dos and don’ts, you’ll be well on your way to understanding the local culture, and ensuring the Hawaiian vacation of a lifetime:

-1. Flower Lei Etiquette—Do accept a lei gratefully, and never take it off in the presence of the person who gave it to you.
-Pregnant women will be given a long, open-ended lei meant to symbolize good luck for a safe delivery.
+Do accept a lei gratefully, and never take it off in the presence of the person who gave it to you.
+Pregnant women will be given a long, open-ended lei meant to symbolize a safe delivery during childbearing.

-6. Try Mobile Dining—Don’t miss the food trucks.
+Don’t miss the food trucks.
 Throughout Hawaii, you’ll find street food vendors incorporating fresh island ingredients in their adventurous menus.
-Many of these gourmet trucks are parked beachside right on the sand—what more could you ask for?
+Many of these food trucks are parked beachside or on roadsides in busy areas—what more could you ask for?

-9. Respect Private Property—Do use public beach access ramps.
-Often a homeowner’s backyard may reach all the way down to the beach, so keeping to approved walkways will prevent you from unknowingly trespassing across their property.
+Do use public beach access ramps.
+Often a homeowner’s backyard may reach all the way down to the sand, so keeping to approved walkways will prevent you from unknowingly trespassing across their property.

 One of the best ways to experience the Hawaiian Islands is with a journey from YMT Vacations.
 You’ll explore all the magic of Hawaii—from Oahu to Maui, Kauai to the Big Island—under the guidance and expertise of a local Tour Director.
 Choose from our cruise vacations, land itineraries, or a combined package that lets you experience the best of both.
 To make your plans to join one of our once-in-a-lifetime trips, call your travel consultant or YMT Vacations at 1-888-756-9072.